 Terma significantly reduces material consumption and production time with AM

-Up to now, Terma A/S has experienced a high amount of material waste during the manufacturing of a particular component for the F35 fighter jet.
-With the help of 3D print, the manufacturing time is reduced from 55 to only 5 hours.
-The next step is to use additive manufacturing to create big moulds and aluminum components.
+Up to now, Terma A/S has experienced a high amount of material waste on manufacturing of a component for the F35 fighter jet.
+With 3D print, the manufacturing time is reduced from 55 to only 5 hours.

 Most companies will go to great lengths to avoid a high level of material waste.
 Terma doesn't have to.
 It is enough to go to Lindø on Funen.
 Here, FORCE Technology can produce a particular component for the F-35 Lightning II fighter aircraft using additive manufacturing (AM) technology.